Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

 We explain here the probability theory argument via the example of

 The claim then is that as $m$ goes to infinity the rank of the non-negative degree part of $\sF_m$ over the rank of $\sF_m$ converges to $1$.
-It is easy to see that this is the following limit:
+It is easy to see that this is the limit of the left hand side of the following equation as $m$ goes to infinity:

-The latter is the probability when flipping a coin $m$ times one gets at least $\frac{m}{2} - A\frac{\sqrt{m}}{4}$ heads.
+The last summation appearing in the previous equation is equal to the probability of getting at least $\frac{m}{2} - A\frac{\sqrt{m}}{4}$ heads when flipping a coin $m$ times.
 Note that for this $m$-times flipping the expected value is $\frac{m}{2}$ and $\sqrt{m}$-times the square deviation is $\frac{\sqrt{m}}{4}$.
-Hence, the above probability converges to $\int_A^\infty \frac{1}{\sqrt{2 \pi}} e^{\frac{-x^2}{2}} dx$ by the classical De Moivre-Laplace theorem, a special case of the central limit theorem.
+Hence, the above probability converges to $\int_{-A}^\infty \frac{1}{\sqrt{2 \pi}} e^{\frac{-x^2}{2}} dx$ by the classical De Moivre-Laplace theorem, a special case of the central limit theorem.
 We obtain \autoref{eq:outline_goal_3} by taking $A \to \infty$ limit, and using that the above integral integrates the density function of the standard Gaussian normal distribution.